cdeck3r/instablog/docs_site/content/post/components.md

 * `instacrawler.sh` Defines the profile URL and the file storing posts' shortcodes as `.csv` file.
 Afterwards, it calls the python script to do the work.
 * `instacrawler.py` Downloads the profile website, extracts the shortcodes and stores them in `.csv` file.

-**Invoke instacrawler**.
-The entry point is always the shell script.
+**Invoke instacrawler:** The entry point is always the shell script.

 ``` bash
 ./instacrawler.sh /tmp https://www.instagram.com/koloot.design/